 If you like to support yourself, you will find that this provider has some of the best self-help resources with more than 1000 knowledge base articles, videos, and “getting started” tutorials.

-How much does 3essentials Hosting cost?3essentials Hosting offers plans from $3 to $40.
+3essentials Hosting offers plans from $3 to $40.
 The price depends on which type of hosting plan you choose.
 You can see the updated pricing table (updated weekly) below.

-How good is 3essentials Hosting’s customer support?3essentials Hosting is not ranked as one of our top web hosts.
+3essentials Hosting is not ranked as one of our top web hosts.
 But that can also be a result of 3essentials Hosting being a small, under the radar, hosting provider.
 There are advantages to a small hosting company – as a customer, you are more important to them.
 You can also check out our comparison of the most popular web hosting services here.